kiwitcms/tenants/README.rst

     ./manage.py initial_setup

-Your tenant will be available at https://public.$KIWI_TENANTS_DOMAIN!
+Your tenant will be available at https://$KIWI_TENANTS_DOMAIN!
-Other tenants can also be created via the web interface as well.
+Other tenants can be created via the web interface and will be available under team-01.$KIWI_TENANTS_DOMAIN, product-02.$KIWI_TENANTS_DOMAIN, etc depnding on the actual ``schema name`` you give them.

 DNS configuration